D7039E-E7032E/Project-Report/README.md

 #### Global Navigator

 The purpose of the global navigator is to find a path the robot should follow to reach its goal.
-The the goal points is set manually and when the robot reaches it, a new one will be chosen by the operator.
+The the goal points are set manually and when the robot reaches it, a new one will be chosen by the operator.
 It will use information from the global map, a map of the combined scans from all robots.
-This is implemented using the already existing ROS package move_base that calculates a global path for the robot using a form of A-star algorithm.
+This was implemented using the already existing ROS package move_base that calculates a global path for the robot using Dynamic Window Approach Planner algorithm.

 The Global Navigator uses maps generated from cartographer, which is a slow process, combined with A-star not being a particular fast algorithm.
 This makes the Global Navigator a rather slow.
 This is solved with a Local Navigator.

 #### Local Navigator

 The Local Navigator's purpose is to avoid obstacles and keeping an optimal distance to walls, this to give optimal scanning quality.
-It will follow the direction of the path given by the layout navigator.
+It will follow the direction of the path given by the Global Navigator.

 ![Force](https://github.com/D7039E-E7032E/Project-Report/blob/Controll-delen-till-rapport/images/Force.svg)